JuliaAstro/JuliaAstro.github.io/docs/src/tutorials/index.md

 In Julia, smaller focussed packages are preferred.
 This page shows how you can combine smaller packages to get big results!

-For more advanced usage examples, please see the documentation pages of the individual packages linked on the [Ecosystem](@ref eco) page.
+For more advanced usage examples, please see the documentation pages of the individual packages linked on the [Package Ecosystem](@ref eco) page.

 ## Installing Julia